vishnuo-o/SwiftUIDevKit/README.md

     VTextField("Username", text: $username, maxCount: 6)
 ```

-## To Customise the textfield style.
+## To Customise the textfield for any style.
 ![VTextField_Customise](https://github.com/i-steve/SwiftUIDevKit/assets/81131990/3041d21a-eb86-4e9c-87c8-60df3acb0388)

 Create an object of VTextFieldUIModel and pass the object to 'uiModel' param.